celian-garcia/gccx-cmake/Readme.md

 ```

 # Nightly build
-Some combinations are automatically build each night and push to my personal docker hub account.
+Some combinations are automatically built each night and pushed to my personal docker hub account.
 Please have a look at the [circle ci configuration](./.circleci/config.yml) to see what versions are built.

 # Contribution
 Don't hesitate to send a pull request or issue if you want to see a new combination in the nightly build :).